webix-hub/docs/data/desktop/select.md

 - **value** (string, number)
 	- within **options** array it sets text values for select items;
  	- within Select constructor it defines the initially selected item of the control (**option ID** in case of a full form, **option text** in case of a long form);

+@metadescr:  Select is a control that allows selection from several items.
+It is based on HTML tag and looks like a dropdown list.
+Initialization js full form view select , label Branch